phantomsound/TooFunnyProductions/backend/docs/local-postgres-migration-guide.md

 * Document any manual steps taken so future migrations or teammates can repeat the process.

 With these steps complete, you’ll have a local PostgreSQL environment ready to mirror your Supabase media manager and manage large media assets from `H:\apps`.

+## 11. Final cutover checklist

+1. **Freeze Supabase writes.** Temporarily pause any jobs or admins that could change data in the hosted project while you promote the local database.
+2. **Update application secrets.** Swap `SUPABASE_URL`/`SUPABASE_SERVICE_KEY` (backend) and `VITE_SUPABASE_URL`/`VITE_SUPABASE_ANON_KEY` (frontend) to the PostgREST endpoint and keys that target your local PostgreSQL instance.
+3. **Rotate credentials.** Revoke the hosted Supabase anon/service keys so stale builds cannot call the legacy project.
+4. **Monitor locally.** Run through the admin UI workflows against the local database for at least one full publishing cycle to confirm settings, deployments, and media references persist correctly.
+5. **Decommission Supabase.** Once you are confident the local instance is authoritative, archive or delete the Supabase project to eliminate the possibility of divergent writes.